erik-adelbert/aoc/2025/README.md

 `<EDIT>` The code now populates the interval tree while tallying coverage from the *merged* intervals.
 This wasn’t necessary—the speedup is marginal—but it feels more *correct*, and it only required moving a couple of lines around.
 In the coming days, I’ll remove the tree entirely, since the merged ranges are overlap-free making say a basic binary search perfectly fit for the job.

 `<EDIT>` The code now merges the intervals and performs query by bissecting the resulting merged set.
-It is way lighter this way with no visible improvement in runtime (but it was actually ×2 at the μ-level).
+It is way lighter now with no visible improvement in runtime (but it was actually ×2 at the μ-level).

 ```bash
 ❯ make run